mmdreza21/nodejs_express_learning_project/ReadMe.md

 Backend for a **language learning application** that supports interactive learning, real-time communication, and resource management for students and teachers.

 ---
+## 🧑‍💻 Admin Panel Integration
+This backend is fully compatible with the [Admin Panel for Language Learning](https://github.com/mmdreza21/admin-panel-learning) built with **NUXT**.
+Use it to manage users, quizzes, tickets, and uploaded resources through a clean and intuitive UI.

+---

 ## 🚀 Features